 .not_nil? a lot.

 I still think that it is a limitation of the english language.

 Consider a backpack in a RPG/rogue-like game.
 You want to

 if backpack.empty? # Seems simple. if !backpack.empty? # Seems ok although more difficult to understand if backpack.filled? # Hmmm... filled with what? if backpack.not_empty? # Not ideal but perhaps also better than the other two examples before

 So I kinda semi-agree with ogarci5; I still think that the english language

 itself is the one that has the biggest problems here with negations, followed

 by the human brain modeling concepts.
 (OOP is a modeled concept too after all)

-Updated by MSP-Greg (Greg L) almost 4 years ago
+Updated by MSP-Greg (Greg L) over 4 years ago

 I believe the english equivalent to